simranshyampatil4/ETG_PythonAI_Internship_SummerOlympic/README.md

+# ETG_SkillIndiaPythonForAI/ML_Internship_SummerOlympics

+# About Project

+We have to preform detailed exploratory data analysis on Summer Olymics dataset And display the result visually.

-# ETG_PythonAI_Internship_SummerOlympics
+# Libraries Used

+1. Pandas
+2. Numpy
+3. Matplotlib
+4. Seaborn

-In this assignment, I have to solve the following questions-
+# In this assignment, I have to solve the following questions-

 1.In how many cities Summer Olympics is held so far?